Trouv/bevy_ecs_ldtk/book/src/explanation/anatomy-of-the-world.md

 - [`TileMetadata`](https://docs.rs/bevy_ecs_ldtk/0.8.0/bevy_ecs_ldtk/prelude/struct.TileMetadata.html) <!-- x-release-please-version -->
 - [`TileEnumTags`](https://docs.rs/bevy_ecs_ldtk/0.8.0/bevy_ecs_ldtk/prelude/struct.TileEnumTags.html) <!-- x-release-please-version -->

-This can naturally only occur in Tile/AutoTile layers (or IntGrid layers with AutoTile functionality), since the metadata is defined on tilesets.
+Naturally, this can only occur in Tile/AutoTile layers (or IntGrid layers with AutoTile functionality), since the metadata is defined on tilesets.

 ## Level backgrounds
 LDtk allows you to supply a background color and a background image for individual levels.